Reflections on the Book of Jonah

 The book of Jonah has been a source of inspiration for me for many years.
 Much of the what Jonah teaches me is more like a lesson from Papa Berenstain Bear than what you normally expect to gain from the Bible.

-Yes, Jonah has taught me a lot, especially for what NOT to do.
-Below you'll find several readings that this unlikely prophet inspired.
-From his running away from God to his days in the whale and on to his whining under a bush, we can learn a lot from the son of Amittai.
+Yes, Jonah has taught me a lot, especially what NOT to do.
+Below you'll find several lessons this unlikely prophet inspired.
+From his running away from God to his days in the whale to his whining under a bush, we can learn a lot from the son of Amittai.
 Even if it is what NOT to do!

 What you'll find below:

 - When God Tells You to do Something, Just Do It

 - Are You Living Up to Your Potential?

 - Devotions for your Meeting or Small Group

 Ten short devotions to help you in your Christian Walk.
 Perfect for your meeting or small group or to give you inspiration.